anshu8858/tracker/readme.md

     php artisan tracker:tables

-This is only needed if you are on Laravel 4, because `vendor:publish` does it for you in Laravel 5.
+`vendor:publish` does it for you in Laravel 7.

 #### Create a database connection for it on your `config/database.php`